5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 It's ⌹⌹⌹⌹⌹ plus ⌹⌹⌹⌹⌹⌹⌹
 ~~~

 Here we have another problem: we want the dot only to be a match when there is a digit to both the left and the right of the dot.
 Our search pattern is not dealing with this, therefore the trailing `.` is a match.
-We will tackle this problem soon with look-ahead and look-behind.
+We will tackle this problem soon.

 Character classes work for letters as well: